This post features 10 incredible Whole 30 recipes and contains affiliate links. All Whole 30 compliant recipes are 100 percent gluten-free.

 (1) Savory Sausage and Potato Stir Fry: Cut up some Trader Joe’s Italian Chicken Sausages (or other Whole 30 compliant sausages) and saute them alongside diced potatoes, portobello mushrooms, red onions and a handful of super greens (spinach, kale and Swiss chard mix).
 Add some salt and pepper and you, my friend, have a savory lunch or dinner ready in minutes!
 Get the full recipe here.

 (3) Herbed Salmon with Roasted Potatoes and Vegetables of Choice: I enjoyed this meal at my mother-in-law’s house, so I don’t have an “official” recipe for you.
 But it’s so easy.
-All you have to do is top salmon with Kosher salt, pepper and fresh herbs (try parsley, scallions, dill or whatever you have on hand).
+All you have to do is top salmon with Kosher salt, pepper and fresh herbs (try parsley, scallions, dill or whatever you have on hand – you can also use my dill roasted salmon recipe – simply omit the white wine).
 Bake at 400 degrees for about 10 minutes, then squeeze a lemon on top before serving.
 Serve alongside roasted potatoes and broccoli.
 I added some leftover zoodles and a few walnuts to my plate too!

 (4) Grilled Steak with chimichurri sauce, sweet potato and homemade gazpacho.
 I also don’t have an “official” recipe for this, mainly because it’s just so easy to do.
 Simply add a little salt and pepper to some ribeye steaks, and grill it to your liking.
 I topped it with this Whole 30 chimichurri sauce recipe.
 (Honestly, didn’t love the chimichurri sauce, too oily.)
 I also baked sweet potatoes and served this dish alongside a very refreshing homemade gazpacho soup, which I HIGHLY recommend you made and enjoy for awhile!